theWhiteFox/theWhiteFox/_posts/2018-04-18-AngularReact-JS-.md

 ---
 layout: post
 title: Learn JS Angular & React
-date: 2018-08-09 20:14:41
+date: {}
 categories: Learning ReactJS
 published: true
 ---

-Learning JavaScript (JS) with Angular & React and maybe a little ember.
-I'm learning these JS Model View Controller fameworks to improve my understanding of JS and how it works.
+Learning JavaScript (JS) with Angular & React and jekyell.
+I'm learning these fameworks to improve my understanding of JS and how it works and to build easier to build and maintain apps.

 AngualarJS hosted sites on Azure and GitHub pages